ComScore

 February 22: 5-Ingredient Smoked Gouda-Thyme Mac and Cheese

-Save the boxed mac for another night.
-We cut down on time here by cooking the orecchiette in milk instead of waiting for a separate pot of water to boil, so this smoky masterpiece is just as convenient *and* ten times more delicious.
+Save the boxed mac and cheese for another night.
+You'll cut down on prep time by cooking the orecchiette in milk instead of waiting for a separate pot of water to boil, so this smoky masterpiece is equal parts convenient *and* unexpectedly delicious.

 February 23: 30-Minute Cheater’s Beef Stroganoff

 Buttery noodles.
 Succulent beef tenderloin.
 Tangy Dijon-sour cream sauce.
-Sorry, were we drooling?
+Sorry, am I drooling?
+"I've streamlined the classic dish so that it's impossibly easy to make and ready to enjoy just 30 minutes after your craving strikes," recipe developer Erin McDowell explains.
 Pair the hearty gem with a glass of red wine and let the compliments roll in.

 February 24: Whole Roasted Chipotle Chicken